danielemaddaluno/school-wp/README.md

     - External Port: `xyzw`
 4. Save the rule.

-After setting up port forwarding, you can access your WordPress sites using your public IP address or domain, appending `:8000` to the URL.
+After setting up port forwarding, you can access your WordPress sites using your public IP address or domain, appending `:xyzw` to the URL.

 Example:
 ```